Georgie Denbrough: Theatrical film series

 Georgie Denbrough was portrayed by Jackson Robert Scott in the 2017 film adaptation of the King novel as well as its 2019 sequel.
 This adaptation of the character features the onscreen demise of Georgie as well as showing more of Pennywise using Georgie to affect Bill psychologically.
 Behind the scenes of the 2017 film, the young actor stated that he was not afraid of Bill Skarsgård as Pennywise and formed a bond with the actor.
 Scott's performance as Georgie was acclaimed by fans and critics.

 The violent nature of Georgie's death (in the 2017 film adaptation) received a polarizing response from critics.
 While most people felt that the graphic nature of Georgie's death was necessary to show the danger of Pennywise, some viewers felt that Pennywise ripping a child's arm off and watching him attempt to crawl away was "downright disturbing" and "too graphic".

 2019 short fan film

-Georgie Denbrough is the main character of Georgie, a 2019 short fan film based on the 1990 TV miniseries adaptation of the novel, with Tony Dakota reprising his role as the title character.
+Georgie Denbrough is the main character of Georgie, a 2019 short fan film based on the 1990 TV miniseries adaptation of the novel; Tony Dakota reprised his role as the title character.
 This short fan film shows an undead adult Georgie (being resurrected through drawing).
 This is the only adaptation to show Georgie as an adult.